-If Re-Study of the Interconnection System Impact Study is required due to a higher queued project dropping out of the queue, or a modification of a higher queued project subject to Section 4.4, or re-designation of the Point of Interconnection pursuant to Section 7.2 Transmission Provider shall notify Interconnection Customer in writing.
+If Re-Study of the Serial Interconnection System Impact Study is required due to a higher queued project dropping out of the queue, or a modification of a higher queued project subject to Section 5.4, or re-designation of the Point of Interconnection pursuant to Section 9.2 Transmission Provider shall notify Interconnection Customer in writing.
 Such Re-Study shall take no longer than sixty (60) Calendar Days from the date of notice.
 Any cost of Re-Study shall be borne by the Interconnection Customer being re-studied.

+Section 10.
+Definitive Interconnection Study Process

+For a Transmission Provider that has transitioned to the Definitive Interconnection Study Process under the procedure described in Section 7, the Transmission Provider shall annually administer a Definitive Interconnection System Impact Cluster Study Process as provided for in this Section.
+The diagram attached as Appendix 6-1 provides an overview and timeline of initiation of a Definitive Interconnection Study: the DISIS Request Window, Customer Engagement Window, and Phase 1 of the DISIS.